 where $Q$, $K$ and $V$ are defined as the matrices and $d_k$ is for normalisation of attention map.

-A semantic correlation is detected in a long sequence, and the important elements are filtered from the irrelevant ones.
-Since transformers have no recurrence or convolution, it is necessary to specify the relative or absolute positions of tokens in the sequence, which is called positional encoding.
-GTA \citep{chen2021learning} greatly benefits from the sequence modelling ability of the transformer and employs a bidirectional graph structure to learn the relationship among multiple IoT sensors.
-A novel Influence Propagation (IP) graph convolution is proposed as an automatic semi-supervised learning policy for graph structure of dependency relationships between sensors.
-As part of the training process to discover hidden relationships, the neighbourhood field of each node is constrained to further improve inference efficiency.
-Following that, they are fed into graph convolution layers for modelling information propagation.
-As a next step, a multiscale dilated convolution and a graph convolution are fused to provide a hierarchical temporal context encoding.
-They use transformer-based architectures to model and forecast sequences due to their parallelism and capability to capture contextual information.
-The authors also propose an alternative method of reducing multi-head attention's quadratic complexity using multi-branch attention.
-In another recent work they use transformer with stacked encoder-decoder structures made up solely of attention mechanisms.
-The SAnD (Simply Attend and Diagnose) \citep{song2018attend} uses attention models to model clinical time series, eliminating the need for recurrence.
-The architecture utilises the self-attention module, and dependencies within neighbourhoods are captured and designed with multiple heads.
-Moreover, positional encoding techniques and dense interpolation embedding techniques are used to represent the temporal order.
-This was also extended to handle multiple diagnoses by creating a multitask variant.
+A semantic correlation is identified in a long sequence, filtering out unimportant elements.
+Since transformers lack recurrence or convolution, they need positional encoding for token positions (i.e. relative or absolute positions).
+GTA \citep{chen2021learning} uses transformers for sequence modelling and a bidirectional graph to learn relationships among multiple IoT sensors.
+It introduces an Influence Propagation (IP) graph convolution for semi-supervised learning of sensor dependencies.
+To boost efficiency, each node's neighbourhood is constrained, and then graph convolution layers model information flow.
+As a next step, a multiscale dilated convolution and graph convolution are fused for hierarchical temporal context encoding.
+They use transformers for parallelism and contextual understanding and propose multi-branch attention to reduce attention complexity.
+In another recent work, SAnD \citep{song2018attend} uses a transformer with stacked encoder-decoder structures, relying solely on attention mechanisms to model clinical time series.
+The architecture utilises self-attention to capture dependencies with multiple heads, positional encoding, and dense interpolation embedding for temporal order.
+It was also extended for multitask diagnoses.

-\subsection{Reconstruction-based models}
+\subsection{Reconstruction-Based Models}